-Former World Heavyweight boxing champ Rocky Balboa (Stallone) becomes the trainer and mentor to the illegitimate son (Johnson) of his former rival and latter friend Apollo Creed when Creed’s widow (Rashad) finds out he is in prison.
+Former World Heavyweight boxing champ Rocky Balboa (Stallone) becomes the trainer and mentor to the illegitimate son (Jordan) of his former rival and latter friend Apollo Creed when Creed’s widow (Rashad) finds out he is in prison.

 A welcome, if not unfamiliar, return to some crowd-pleasing ringside sparring.
 A timely moment to attempt resuscitating the Rocky franchise, in a coma since Stallone’s last effort, Rocky Balboa, was released in 2006)-.